dadahcr2/reference/_pages/chests.md

 75% | at least 3 common chests
 50% | at least 4 common chests
 37.5% | at least 5 common chests
-4% | of the time 6 common chests
+4% | 6 common chests

 #### Relative Value of Cup Chests